sholladay/generator-seth/CONTRIBUTING.md

 ## Issues

 **Ask questions** on [Stack Overflow](https://stackoverflow.com/ "Question and answer forum").
 They will get more visibility and we can all enjoy an optimized Q&A experience.
-In the event that you don't get a satisfactory answer, it is okay to file an issue.
+In the event that you don’t get a satisfactory answer, it is okay to file an issue.
 Please post a link to your Stack Overflow question.

 **Bug reports** must include reproducible steps and supporting details, such as screenshots.
 We will be able to fix the problem faster if you supply a failing test case in a pull request.